-According to the Bureau of Labor and Statistics, employment of veterinarians is expected to grow 36 percent from 2010 to 2020, much faster than the average for all occupations.
-Job opportunities should be particularly good in government and in farm animal care.
+According to the Bureau of Labor and Statistics, employment of veterinarians is expected to grow 9 percent between 2014-2024, faster than average.
+Candidates should expect very strong competition for available veterinarian positions, especially in companion animal care.
 Detailed job outlook information is available on the Bureau of Labor and Statistics Web site.

 Gender in the Profession

 A typical veterinary student spends about 4,000 hours in the classroom, laboratory, clinical study, and internships.
 The Oregon State University College of Veterinary Medicine is Oregon's only veterinary college; their Web site offers information on the scholastic requirements students must meet to be eligible to enter their veterinary program, as well as information on the application process.
 Average educational debt for graduating veterinarians is over $140,000, with 20% of graduates leaving school with over $200,000 in student loan debt.

 After graduating from veterinary school, veterinarians continue to learn about animal health by reading scientific journals and attending professional educational seminars.
 Oregon requires veterinarians licensed by the state to receive a minimum of 30 hours of continuing education every two years.

 Other Members of the Veterinary Team

 A practice manager supervises the business aspects of a veterinary clinic, including accounting,customer service, and staffing.
 A practice manager can help streamline the clinic’s workflow to maximize revenue.
 At some larger practices, this is a dedicated position.
 In smaller practices, a veterinarian, CVT, or others may handle some of these duties.
 There is a certification program for veterinary practice managers.
-In Oregon, a practice manager earns a median wage of $19.23 per hour (2012 data).
-A certified veterinary practice manager (CVPM) earns a median wage of $22.36 per hour (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+In Oregon, a practice manager earns a median wage of $21.00 per hour (2016 data).
+A certified veterinary practice manager (CVPM) will often earn more.

 Certified Veterinary Technician (CVT)